gianndev/ParvaOS/doc/Commands.md

 ## **Instructions for use 📖**

 ParvaOS is an operating system with a GUI: it has a terminal through which you can give commands to the system and get output.

+By default the window on the screen is still.
+To enter "move mode" press the tab key and use the WASD keys to move the window.
+Once you are finished you can press the Esc key to return to normal mode where the window does not move.

+> NOTE: For now the only window available is the Terminal